-For the last 30 years, we at Dame Catherine’s have developed a unique learning environment combining Steiner, Montessori and Forest School principles into a holistic, child-led approach.
+For the last 30 years, we at Dame Catherine’s have developed a unique learning environment focusing on a holistic, child-led approach.

 We teach across all years from reception to year 6, working collectively, individually and in smaller groups depending on the subject area and tasks.
 Children attending our part-time sessions would work within the existing school format or our popular nursery of 3 & 4 year olds.

 Our small size ensures that all pupils are supported and encouraged to progress at their own pace; we don’t test our children and instead focus on them developing as rounded individuals who are confident and engaged, with a life-long love of learning.

 Below is a flavour of what we offer.
 Please visit our curriculum page for further details about how our curriculum works.

 Taking place either in the neighbouring village hall or, weather permitting, on The Grange playing fields, as well as within the school.
 A sports session develops ball skills and coordination, as well as various opportunities for physical education, including yoga, dance, football, badminton and group games.
 A swimming option is included which takes place at Repton pool and offers the chance to learn how to swim during the school day (pool charge is separate to fees).

 As part of our group music session, we study rhythm and pitch as well as work with tuned and un-tuned instruments.
 The components of music and dance and then often brought together in our drama sessions which also include games, improvisation and creative story-telling.

 Please note: we also run a football club on Tuesday evenings from 4-5pm and a multi-sport session (football, rugby, cricket, ball skills) on Wednesdays 4-5pm – all welcome.
 Sessions need to be booked per half term and cost £6.